 During the present-day reenactment, one girl is chosen to play the role of Violetta, and dozens of aranceri (orange-throwers) representing both the tyrant and the peasants throw oranges at each other.
 The oranges are meant to represent stones and other ancient weapons.

-The island of Sardinia is steeped in tradition and that's especially true in the Barbagia villages outside Nuoro.
-Tradition is strongly reflected in their unique Carnevale festivals, influenced by ancient cult and rites.
+The whole island of Sardinia is steeped in tradition and that's especially true in the Barbagia villages outside Nuoro.
+Tradition is strongly reflected in their unique Carnevale festivals, which feature ghostly masks, influenced by ancient cult and rites.

 Acireale holds one of Sicily's most beautiful Carnevale celebrations.
-Flower and paper-mache allegorical floats, similar to the ones made in Acireale as far back as 1601, parade through the town's Baroque center.
-There are several parades during Carnevale, as well as music, a chess tournament, children's events and a fireworks finale.
+Flower and paper-maiché allegorical floats are still very similar to the originals that were made in Acireale as far back as 1601.
+There are several parades during Carnevale that travel through the town center, as well as music, a chess tournament, children's events, and a fireworks finale.

-Pont St. Martin in the Val d'Aosta region of northwestern Italy celebrates Carnevale in Roman style with people dressed as nymphs and in togas.
-Sometimes there's even a chariot race.
-On Shrove Tuesday evening, festivities culminate with the hanging and burning of an effigy of the devil on the 2,000-year-old bridge.
+Pont-Saint-Martin in the Val d'Aosta region of northwestern Italy celebrates Carnevale in Roman style with people dressed as nymphs and in togas.
+Sometimes, there's even a chariot race!
+On Fat Tuesday evening, festivities culminate with the hanging and burning of an effigy of the devil on the 2,000-year-old bridge.

 Participants arrive from all over Italy to march in the parade or ride along on their motorcycles and some 30,000 pounds of candy are thrown to spectators along the parade route.

-Not far from Venice, Verona has one of the oldest Carnevale celebrations in Italy, dating back to 1615.
-On Shrove Tuesday, Verona has a huge parade with more than 500 floats.
+Not far from Venice, Verona has one of the oldest Carnevale celebrations in Italy, dating back to 1531.
+On Fat Tuesday, Verona has a huge parade with more than 500 floats.
+The most special and delicious traditon occurs on the Friday before, which is called Gnochhi Friday.

 In the southern Italian region of Calabria, which has Albanian settlements, Lungro holds a Carnevale parade with people in dressed in traditional Albanian costumes.